jotavare/jotavare.github.io/docs/x86_assembly_nasm/procedures_functions/passing_data_to_stack.md

 `sp = stack pointer`

 {: .important-title }
-If we call addTwo, how does it know that the first parameter is 4 and the second parameter is 1?
+If I call `addTwo`, how does it know that the first parameter is 4 and the second parameter is 1?
 Theres are various ways to pass parameters to a function.
 One of the most common ways is to push the parameters onto the stack in reverse order and create a base pointer to reference the parameters.

 ### Setting up a base pointer (EBP)

-Before accessing the parameters, we need to set up a base pointer (EBP) to reference the stack frame.
+Before accessing the parameters, I need to set up a base pointer (EBP) to reference the stack frame.

 ```
 addTwo: